-The diagonal matrix elements $\left\langle n|n\right\rangle $ and eigenvalues $\Lambda_{\alpha}$ of the norm kernel for the $0^{+}$ and $1^{-}$ states of two-cluster system $^{6}$Li+$n$ are shown in Fig. \ref{Fig:Ovlp6LiNL0L1}.
+The diagonal matrix elements $\left\langle n|n\right\rangle $ and eigenvalues $\Lambda_{\alpha}$ of the norm kernel for the $L^{\pi}=0^{+}$ and $1^{-}$ states of the advance two-cluster system $^{6}$Li+$n$ are shown in Fig. \ref{Fig:Ovlp6LiNL0L1}.
 The almost forbidden states are found for the states $L^{\pi}=0^{+}$ and $S$=1/2 and $S$=3/2.
-Comparing Figs. \ref{Fig:Ovlp6LiDL0} and \ref{Fig:Ovlp6LiNL0L1} we see that the larger are interacting clusters, the larger is the region of diagonal matrix elements $\left\langle n|n\right\rangle $ which are affected of the Pauli principle.
+Comparing Figs. \ref{Fig:Ovlp6LiNL0L1} and \ref{Fig:Ovlp6LiDL0} we see that the larger are interacting clusters, the larger is the region of diagonal matrix elements $\left\langle n|n\right\rangle $ which are affected by the Pauli principle.

-In Fig. \ref{Fig:Ovlp6LiDL0} we display the diagonal matrix elements $\left\langle n|n\right\rangle $ and eigenvalues $\Lambda_{\alpha}$ of the norm kernel for the $0^{+}$ states of cluster system $^{6}$Li+$d.$ Diagonal matrix element also show that there are a few almost forbidden states when $\left\langle n|n\right\rangle $ are close to zero.
+In Fig. \ref{Fig:Ovlp6LiDL0} we display the diagonal matrix elements $\left\langle n|n\right\rangle $ and eigenvalues $\Lambda_{\alpha}$ of the norm kernel for the $0^{+}$ states of the advanced $^{6}$Li+$d$ cluster system.
+Diagonal matrix elements also show that there are a few almost forbidden states when $\left\langle n|n\right\rangle $ are close to zero.
 One may observe a set of the super-allowed Pauli states ($\left\langle n|n\right\rangle >1$) for the total spin $S$=1 and $S$=2.
 There are similarities between eigenvalues and the diagonal matrix elements of the norm kernel.
 The eigenvalues $\Lambda_{\alpha }$ reveals a few almost forbidden states, two states for $S$=1 and one state for the total spin $S$=0 and $S$=2.
-Similar to the diagonal matrix elements, the eigenvalues for $S$=0 and $S$=2 possess the super allowed states.
+Similarly to the diagonal matrix elements, the eigenvalues for $S$=0 and $S$=2 possess the super-allowed states.